Table of Contents

 The strength of a metal is its ability to resist the application of force without breaking.
 In service, a material may have to withstand tensile, compressive, or shear forces.
 The strength of a material is measured by loading it into a testing machine.

-The ultimate strength is the load required to fracture the unit area (mm2, cm2 or m2) of a metal cross-section.
+The ultimate strength is the load required to fracture the unit area (mm2, cm2, or m2) of a metal cross-section.
 Tenacity is the maximum strength in tension.
-Maximum strength and toughness are always expressed in newtons per unit area (usually in newtons per square millimetre).
+Maximum strength and toughness are always expressed in newtons per unit area (usually in newtons per square millimeter).

 Toughness